ShazidMashrafi/Problem-Solving/Readme.md

 # Codeforces Solutions
 </div>

-This repository contains my source codes of LightOJ problems.
-They are in C language.
+This repository contains my source codes of Codeforces problems.
+They are in C++ language.
 Feel free to check these codes out.

 <div align="center">